How to Get Rid of Mealybugs on your Indoor Plant

 Keep an Eye on it

-We recommend monitoring your indoor plants and treating as needed.
-Be sure to water, fertilize, and give them adequate light so they aren’t stressed, drawing unwanted pests in their time of weakness.
+We recommend monitoring your indoor plants with Lively Root's digital thermometer and treating them continually as a preventative with Arber's Organic Bio Insecticide as needed.
+Be sure to water, fertilize, and give them adequate light, so they aren't stressed, drawing unwanted pests in their time of weakness.

 Featured image source: https://www.flickr.com/photos/scotnelson/42234121315